RohanGudla/Market-Predictor-Neural-Nets/README.md

 Explore various results, agents, and simulations for stock prediction and analysis.
 These include agent performance, signal predictions, analysis of outliers, overbought-oversold studies, and more.

+The original implementation and data credits go to their respective authors.
+This information is presented here for personal understanding and educational purposes.